patrickernandes/slackware/README.md

 - All necessary folders and files, including the ISO image will be created in the "/iso" work folder.
 - Your Slackware must be installed on a single partition.
-- Not UEFI support.
+- Not UEFI boot support.
-- Make a backup before! :)
+- It has been tested on installations with Slackware64-current.
+- It's still a development version, so be careful and make a backup first! ;)

 ----